 Annie Nybo, Associate Editor

 Annie Nybo joined Margaret K. McElderry Books in 2012 and assists Karen Wojtyla.
 Prior to joining S&S, she worked as an editorial assistant at Clarion Books, Houghton Mifflin Harcourt and as a reader for Transatlantic Literary Agency.
 She’s been honored to have the opportunity to work with many talented authors and illustrators such as Susan Cooper, William Alexander, Gary D. Schmidt, Jasper Fforde, Hilary McKay, Susan Fletcher, Cassandra Clare, and Ellen Hopkins.
 She held an internship at Dial Books for Young Readers, Penguin Group, and graduated magna cum laude from Allegheny College.
-Annie is looking for voice-driven literary fiction across all genres; witty, well-crafted picture books; and brilliantly original graphic novels.
+Annie has a heart for middle grade, is looking for voice-driven literary fiction across all genres; witty, well-crafted picture books; and brilliantly original graphic novels.

 OUR EDITORIAL TEAM